 ""

 The Certificate in Sports Communication will be open to any University of Wisconsin-Madison undergraduate.
-Students may declare or cancel the certificate at any time in consultation with the School of Journalism and Mass Communication undergraduate advisor and administrative staff.
+Students may declare or cancel the certificate at any time in consultation with the certificate advisor.

 The certificate requires 12 credits as follows:1